What is VectorStyler

 One of the workflow improvements introduced by VectorStyler is Object Roles and object references, that can be used to simplify working with symbols and styles.
 Object roles are used to assign a role to an object, and then use the content or styles associated with that object as a symbol or a style.
 Whenever the object changes, the symbol or style references are updated automatically.
 Object roles can be used to keep symbols and styles easily accessible and editable in a multi-canvas document.
 Object roles are extended by Canvas Roles, where the content of a whole canvas is treated as a collection of symbols or styles.

 In VectorStyler there are three mechanisms to reuse objects (or groups of objects).
-Objects can be saved as presets, and reused in any document without referencing to the original.
+Objects can be saved as presets, and reused in any document without keeping a link to the original.
 This enables an easy workflow to create copies of premade objects.

 Objects can be saved as Symbols inside a document.
 The Symbols panel can be used to manage and insert symbols of a document.
 When symbols are inserted into the canvas, a reference is created to the symbol object.
 Styling and other attributes (including shapes) of a symbol instance can be modified using Styles and Style Overrides.